Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-enroll-device-x509-node.md

     ![Propriedades de inscrição no portal](./media/quick-enroll-device-x509-node/verify-enrollment-portal.png)

 ## <a name="clean-up-resources"></a>Limpar recursos
-Se quiser explorar os exemplos do serviço Node.js, não limpe os recursos criados neste Início Rápido.
-Se não planear continuar, utilize os passos seguintes para eliminar todos os recursos do Azure criados no Guia Rápido.
+If you plan to explore the Node.js service samples, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all Azure resources created by this quickstart.

 1. Feche a janela da saída do exemplo de Node.js no seu computador.
-2. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Enrollment Groups** tab.
-Select the *Registration ID* for the enrollment entry you created using this Quickstart and click the **Delete** button at the top of the blade.
+2. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Enrollment Groups** tab.
+Select the check box next to the *GROUP NAME* for the X.509 devices you enrolled using this quickstart, and press the **Delete** button at the top of the pane.
-3. No serviço de Aprovisionamento de Dispositivos no portal do Azure, clique em **Certificados**, clique no certificado que carregou para este Guia Rápido e clique no botão **Eliminar** na parte superior da janela  **Detalhes do Certificado**.
+3. From your Device Provisioning service in the Azure portal, select **Certificates**, select the certificate you uploaded for this quickstart, and press the **Delete** button at the top of the **Certificate Details** window.

 ## <a name="next-steps"></a>Passos seguintes
-Este Guia Rápido, criou uma inscrição de grupo para um certificado de AC de raiz ou intermediário X.509 com o Serviço de Aprovisionamento de Dispositivos no Hub IoT do Azure.
+In this quickstart, you created a group enrollment for an X.509 intermediate or root CA certificate using the Azure IoT Hub Device Provisioning Service.
 Para ficar a conhecer aprofundadamente o aprovisionamento de dispositivos, prossiga no tutorial para a configuração do Serviço Aprovisionamento de Dispositivos no portal do Azure.

 > [!div class="nextstepaction"]
 > [Azure IoT Hub Device Provisioning Service tutorials](./tutorial-set-up-cloud.md) (Tutoriais do Serviço Aprovisionamento de Dispositivos no Hub IoT do Azure)